Fragment of Kjell Knudde's autobiographical comic about his grandfather's World War II anecdotes, posted on Facebook on 30 May 2024.

 Recognition

-On 2 October 2020, comic appreciation society Het Stripschap awarded Kjell Knudde and Bas Schuddeboom the P. Hans Frankfurther Prize for special merits.
-As the current editors, they were praised for their ongoing efforts to keep Lambiek's Comiclopedia alive and up-to-date, while the site's original driving forces Kees Kousemaker and Margreet de Heer also received special mention.
-The award was announced in February 2020, but it took until October before the ceremony was finally held, due to the COVID-19 pandemic measurements.
-The event took place in a stately hall of the Haarlem library, and was hosted by the Comics Laureate of the Netherlands, Margreet de Heer.
+On 2 October 2020, Bas Schuddeboom and Kjell Knudde received the P. Hans Frankfurther Prize for special merits by comic appreciation society Het Stripschap.
+They were praised for their ongoing efforts to keep Lambiek's Comiclopedia going and up-to-date, while the driving forces of the site's early years (Kees Kousemaker and Margreet de Heer) received a special mention as well.
+Even though the award was announced in February, it took until October before the ceremony was held due to the COVID-19 pandemic measurements.
+The event took place in a stately hall of the Haarlem library, and was presented and hosted by the Comic Artist Laureate of the Netherlands, Margreet de Heer.
 After Ronald Grossey receiving the prize in 2007, Knudde is the second Belgian P. Hans Frankfurther laureate.

-Since 2020, Knudde is a regular writer of articles and essays about pop culture for the Dutch alternative comic magazines Brul and Zone 5300.
+Since 2020, Knudde has been a regular writer of articles and essays about pop culture for the Dutch alternative comic magazines Brul and Zone 5300.

 Knudde's "Favorite Comic Pages As Long As The Pandemic Lasts"

 At the start of the 2020 lockdown measurements due to the COVID-19 pandemic, Kjell Knudde took his writing to Facebook.
-Every day, as long as the pandemic lasts, Knudde faithfully posts a personal and informative article about one of his favorite comic pages, chosen out of a versatile collection of hundreds of different comic artists and series.
+Every day, as long as the pandemic lasted, Knudde faithfully posted a personal and informative article about one of his favorite comic pages, chosen out of a versatile collection of hundreds of different comic creators and series.
 His project, titled 'Mijn Favoriete Strippagina's Zolang de Pandemie Duurt' ('My Favorite Comic Pages as long as the Pandemic Lasts'), entertains comic fans in both Dutch and Belgian Facebook groups.
-As the pandemic is still not over, Knudde celebrated the 700th installment of his series on 21 February 2022.
+Knudde celebrated the 700th installment of his series on 21 February 2022.
+When life had gotten back to normal, he eventually ended the series after 792 episodes.